Description

 Calif.), Eaton house, and the Doheny Memorial library (Camarillo, Calif.)
 Two postcards of the Mary Pickfair and Douglass

-Fairbanks house (Beverly Hill, Calif.) also compose the collection.
+Fairbanks house (Beverly Hill, Calif.) also part of the collection.
+One 1938 drawing of an unidentified ranch house (perspective

 Background